 Payroll - What is payroll?

-Payroll is the amount a business spends paying its workers and employees for a set period of time.
+Payroll is the money a business spends paying its employees.

-Debitoor invoicing software helps you track expenses such as salaries and wages, making payroll as quick and easy as possible.
+Debitoor invoicing software makes it easier to manage payroll by helping you track expenses such as salaries and wages.

-Payroll can vary from one accounting period to another, depending on factors such as employees' leave, sick pay, and overtime.
+The amount of money a company spends on payroll often varies from one accounting period to another because of factors such as employees' leave, sick pay, and overtime.

 Payroll might also refer to: